wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 = Is the order delivery date field mandatory on checkout page? =

-No. The delivery date field is optional in the free version.
-The field can be configured as Mandatory or optional in the Pro version.
-[View Demo](https://www.tychesoftwares.com/store/premium-plugins/order-delivery-date-for-woocommerce-pro-21 "View Demo")
+The field can be configured as Mandatory or optional using the 'Mandatory field?' setting.

 == Screenshots ==